-The last time I lived in Mesa, AZ, I visited the city’s Pioneer Park at 26 E Main Street.
+The last time I lived in Mesa, AZ (Spring 2016), I visited the city’s Pioneer Park at 26 E Main Street.
 Near the southern entrance to the park is the Pioneer Monument.

 In an article on the website of The Church of Jesus Christ of Latter Day Saints titled “Statue Honoring Arizona Pioneers Dedicated,” the history of the statue is told.
 In the mid-80s, sculptor Claude Pomeroy was in Pioneer Park and heard someone suggest its name be changed to Rose Garden Park.
 Pomeroy

 decided to make sure Mesa’s residents didn’t forget their colorful pioneer heritage.

 [T]he four leaders of the First Mesa Company of 1878 [are] depicted by the statue.

 Charles I. Robson, George W. Sirrine, Charles Crismon, and the sculptor’s grandfather, Francis Martin Pomeroy, were portrayed holding the tools they labored with: a shovel, a gun, a spirit level, and a map of the townsite.

 A woman and a boy, referred to in the article as well as on the plaque on display with the sculpture only as “mother and child” are behind the male settlers.
 I suppose this means the women and the children present during this time in Mesa’s history are not real pioneers, they’re more of an afterthought, those whose places are behind the real (male) pioneers.
 I supppose this means only the men and their work were important.

 Did the sculptor not know of any real women and children of the time to base his work on?
 Perhaps he could have used his own grandmother as a pioneer model, as he used his grandfather.